 Pigeon Forge makes a great destination for an all-girls trip.
-Whether your group wants to shop, spend time outdoors or simply unwind, this Smoky Mountain town offers it all, with a Southern flair.
+Whether you want to shop, spend time outdoors or simply unwind, this Smoky Mountains town offers it all

 Sometimes girls just need to get away – whether it’s from work, a crazy year-end schedule or just the winter doldrums.
 Pigeon Forge, an Appalachian community set on the eastern edge of Tennessee, gives groups the chance to unwind, catch up and take a break from their daily grind.